francos3/Game-Theoretic-Goal-Recognition-in-Time-Sensitive-Applications/README.txt

 7. Note that the A Priori Observer Response will always obtain a Nash Equilibira reward of 1/$DESTINATIONS because it always chooses the farthest destination, and it makes the selection from the origin, there is no need to simulate it.

+## Addendum
+See Appendix-AAMAS25.pdf for additional proof and results.